dartmouth-cs52/dartmouth-cs52.github.io/lectures/03_css/index_slides.md

 ???
+* gets even better, some selectors can select for a particular state of an element
 * these are super useful,  checkboxes can be used to record some state in CSS for instance
 * plus things like :first-child, or :not
 * ok that last one is cheating, more complicated even: